 This heavy-duty dish rack is very spacious and can hold a wide assortment of kitchenware.
-Our tester loved how the innovative design keeps almost all of their kitchen items in mind.
+We love how the innovative design keeps almost all kitchen items in mind.
 There is an integrated wine rack that can hold up to four large glasses.
 Steel hooks along the side provide optimal drying space for mugs and cups.
 The detachable utensil holder is divided into three compartments, which keep silverware upright and organized.
 Another excellent feature is the drain spout, which can swivel in any direction, allowing water to drain into the sink regardless of how you position the dish rack.

 It’s no big surprise that a dish rack this advanced comes with a hefty price tag.
 However, we think it’s well worth the splurge.
 The rack has some standout features that set it apart from the competition.
 Not only is the stainless steel construction extremely durable, but it also creates a sophisticated aesthetic and blends in nicely with modern kitchen appliances.
 An anti-residue and fingerprint-proof coating protect against water spots and smudges and keep it looking brand new.

-Since this rack is on the larger side and has multiple parts, it will take some time to clean it thoroughly and assemble it.
-Overall, our tester found the cleaning process to be fairly painless and gave it 4 stars for ease of cleaning.
-However, they wished the rack came with instructions to avoid some of the trial and error methods they had to use to put it together.
+Because this rack is on the larger side and has multiple parts, it will take some time to clean it thoroughly and assemble it.
+Overall, we found the cleaning process to be fairly painless and gave it 4 stars for ease of cleaning.
+However, we wish the rack came with instructions to avoid some of the trial and error methods we had to use to put it together.
 Measuring 12.2 x 20.1 x 16.1 inches, this rack is better suited for a larger kitchen.
-If you’re looking for something with a smaller footprint, simplehuman offers a compact version that measures 7.7 x 15 x 11.9 inches.
+If you’re looking for something with a smaller footprint, Simplehuman offers a compact version that measures 7.7 x 15 x 11.9 inches.